The Pedology Committee of the Canadian Society of Soil Science (CSSS) was established in 2005.

 Special Issue of the Canadian Journal of Soil Science on the Soils of Canada

 There has long been a need for an up-to-date compilation of information about the genesis and classification of soil orders found in Canada.
-In 2009 the Pedology Subcommittee initiated a project to publish a special issue of the Canadian Journal of Soil Science with individual chapters by eminent authors on each of the soil orders found in the Canadian System of Soil Classification.
-This will serve as a readily accessed textbook for soil genesis and classification in Canada.
-The special issue should be produced late in 2010.
-The editors of the special edition are Dan Pennock (U. of Saskatchewan), Lito Arocena (UNBC), and Scott Smith (AAFC).
+In 2009, the Pedology Committee initiated a project to publish a special issue of the Canadian Journal of Soil Science with individual chapters by eminent authors on each of the soil orders found in the Canadian System of Soil Classification.
+This serves as a readily-accessed textbook for soil genesis and classification in Canada.
+The special issue was published in October 2011 and is open access through Canadian Science Publishing.
+The editors of the special edition were Dan Pennock (U. of Saskatchewan), Lito Arocena (UNBC), and Scott Smith (AAFC).

-Membership in the Pedology Subcommittee is open to any interested pedologist.
+Membership in the Pedology Committee is open to any interested pedologist.
 For more information contact:

 Dr. Brandon Heung (Secretary) firstname.lastname@example.org